rhit-wisela/LinusTools/README.md

   - c = speed of light
   - e = euler's number
-  - epsilon = electric permativity of free space
+  - epsilon0 = electric permativity of free space
   - k_ev = boltzmann's constant (ev/K)
   - k_j = boltzmann's constant (J/K)
   - mol = avogadro's number
-  - mu = magnetic permativity of free space
+  - mu0 = magnetic permativity of free space
   - q = electron charge

-  - pasctorr = conversion rate from pascal to torr (1 pasc = pasctorr torr)
+# units Documentation
+  Multiply your number by its units to automatically convert it to m, J, kg, pasc, F, H, Ohm.
+  Set of prefixes is incomplete.
+Feel free to add your own its not hard.
+  Notably does not support C to K conversion because you can't do that with multiplication.